Beat the Price Increases and Save Money on Electricity in 2025

 If you are looking to switch electricty providers, we are here to help you compare the market, answer your questions and make the switch with just one free phone call!

-When comparing electricity prices, it's important to know the type of tariff you have for your home, as different tariff types may have more than one unit rate:
+When comparing electricity prices, it's important to know the type of tariff you have for your home, as different tariff types might have more than one unit rate:

 This information is contained on your electricity bill and is normally on the second page where your supplier provides a breakdown of your electricity consumption.